jg-digital-media/jgdm_jobs_pathway/readme.md

 [Back to Top](#development)

-#### `1.0.1`
+### `1.0.1`

 + I have Ruby and Rails now installed.
 I have a Rails project, but I'm feeling totally lost as to where I am with the dependencies required for authentication and database schemas.
 I probably spent a good hour or half hour looking at the work Cursor was doing to try to build the Rails project and work out issues getting the local server set up.

 + I'm going to have to look at this further.
 I might just have to start with a fresh installation and build things like the views, roots and controllers manually.
 Even with the aid of AI, this is a very, very steep learning curve.

 + It'll be more worth my time pacing myself with this and finding a way to get to a foundation I can build on.
 So I'll take a pause, a bit of a breather while I work things out.
 It all doesn't have to be done in one go.

+### `1.0.2`

++ All right!
+I now have the application working to a point where I can a route pointing to a web page which is served on localhost (port 3000).
+I'd love to have done it without any friction or database compatability issues conflicts but I can't have everything :).

++ So I'm going to pause there annd think about what the next step is.

 [Back to Top](#development)